Glory days, well, they’ll pass you by.

 Learning to fall in love with yourself is one of the greatest gifts you can give yourself.
 It is difficult, however I believe that truly accepting yourself is beyond valuable, precious and should be a goal you set to achieve everyday.

 Not so long ago, I fell out of love with myself due to a toxic relationship.
 Someone I expected to love me the most, did not return any love back to me.
-I felt that if I was being treated so poorly from someone I held very important in my life, then it must be because I did not deserve love.
+I felt that if I was being treated so poorly from someone I held very important in my life, and if they did not value my thoughts or feelings, then it must be because I did not deserve love and that my thoughts & feelings were not valid.
 Constant emotional and sexual abuse took a toll.
-Eventually my self esteem plummeted, and I turned emotionally numb.
+Eventually my self esteem plummeted and I turned emotionally numb.
 As a result, I was miserable, depressed and prone to several anxiety attacks a day.
 The worst part about all of it was I thought that was acceptable.
 I began to look in the mirror and see someone starring back that I did not recognize.
 It horrified me that I could not relate to the reflection in the mirror.
 I began to stare at all the features I hated about myself and wonder why my reflection was so ugly.
 I had truly lost myself, and I did not remember who I was anymore, what I loved or what I was good at.

 When that relationship came to a destructive end, I felt broken in every way imaginable.
 I had put so much time, effort and love into it and in the end, I had got nothing out of it.
 I felt used, burnt out, and exhausted.
 The pain I felt was intolerable, making my anxiety and depression skyrocket – I was even hospitalized.
 I began to realize that the most painful part of the entire relationship was that I had spent an entire year falling out of love with myself.
 The emptiness surrounded me, because I had forgotten how to comfort myself.